dustinpfister/blog_posts/_posts/vuejs-filter.md

 layout: post
 categories: vuejs
 id: 440
-updated: 2021-02-23 04:47:58
+updated: 2021-02-23 04:56:20
-version: 1.16
+version: 1.17
 ---

 In [Vuejs](/2021/02/05/vuejs/) a [Filter](https://vuejs.org/v2/guide/filters.html) can be used to help with formating tasks, and can be used when working out a template.
+Filters differ from methods in that they can only be used in  mustache interpolations and when using the v-bind directive.

+A [vue filter](https://vuejs.org/v2/api/#Vue-filter) can be registered at the global level, or it can be an [asset of a single Vue constructor](https://vuejs.org/v2/api/#filters) instance.
+So in other words like many other features in vuejs like methods, and components there can be both global and local sets of these filters.

 In this post I will be going over some use case examples of filters in vuejs, and also about filtering in general in javaScript.
-A [vue filter](https://vuejs.org/v2/api/#Vue-filter) can be a filter in vuejs that is registered at the global level, or it can be an [asset of a single Vue constructor](https://vuejs.org/v2/api/#filters) instance.

 <!-- more -->

 ## 1 - Vue filter basics

 This is a post on filters in vuejs, the popular front end javaScript framework.
-In vuejs filters are methods that are often used for text formating, but they can also be used to preform a wide range of things when are where needed.
+In vuejs filters are methods that are often used for text formating.
+So they are like methods, but they are not as flexabule as they can only be used for formatting with a few features when working out a sttaic template.

 Filters in vuejs might differ slightly from what you might be familial with when it comes to methods like the [lodash \_.filter collection method](/2018/05/18/lodash_filter/) or the [filter array prototype method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) in native javaScript.
+When it comes to vuejs a filter has to do more with filtering some text into a method that will do something to that text such as making all the letters uppercase.

 ## 2 - Vue filter as an Vue Constructor Option